 ‘On the whole having people over, if your friend is coming up from back home, and he’s staying over make sure you tell your housemates.
 There’s nothing worse than walking into the sitting room the next day and seeing some random dude passed out on the couch.’

 ‘Last year I shared a room with someone and I sent them a text to let them know before I got home that I was bringing someone home and he just walked in, he obviously hadn’t read the message.
-There were no lights on so I was like ’em, X… there’s someone here.
-Then he went “Oh!” and left, then came back 3 more times to get pillows, a blanket for himself and blankets for other people who were staying over.
-So we came up the idea of the sock on the door as a precaution.’
+So we came up with the idea of the sock on the door as a precaution.’

 From hoodies to Hobnobs, always ask unless you’re really close.

 ‘Items that are specifically your roommates like toiletries, hair straighteners and all that kind of stuff are inherently theirs.
 You don’t touch that unless you have expressed permission and you treat that as a godly item above yours.
-You look after that as if it’s a newborn baby.
-As for borrowing food, last year I took a stale biscuit from X’s cupboard and I was honest to her about it.
-I said, “How’s this for karma, I took a bourbon from your press to satisfy a chocolate craving and it turned out to be stale.”
+As for borrowing food, last year I took a stale biscuit from my housemate’s cupboard and I was honest to her about it.
 She f**king lost it at me.’

 ‘If you do borrow something from one of your housemates and it’s something small like a mug, say sorry or try to replace or even buy them a shot when you’re out with them and they’ll be like “sound!”‘